HoussemTN/Al-quran-Al-karim/README.md

 |  Surah Classification |:white_check_mark:|
 |  Always lit screen |:white_check_mark:|

-## :information_source: Some Informations about the data we use
+## :information_source: Some Information about the data we use
 |Data |Number|
 |-------------|-------------|
 |Verses |~6236|